leongaoleon/project_one/README.md

 Independent Variable 1: If vaccine is effective and supply is efficient in 2021

-      1. Economic recovery will put pressure on Bitcoin and Gold prices
-      2. USD will be attractive again
+      i)  Economic recovery will put pressure on Bitcoin and Gold prices ii) USD will be attractive again

 Independent Variable 2: If there is a limited supply of vaccine or efficiency is lost due to virus mutation

-      1. More or prolonged quarantine time or lockdowns which will result to additional stimulus package boosting safe haven assets
-      2. Pressure on the value of the USD
+      i)  More or prolonged quarantine time or lockdowns which will result to additional stimulus package boosting safe haven assets ii) Pressure on the value of the USD

 ## Technologies